Celebrate National Nurses Week, Month, and Year

 I solemnly pledge myself before God and in the presence of this assembly, to pass my life in purity and to practice my profession faithfully.
 I will abstain from whatever is deleterious and mischievous, and will not take or knowingly administer any harmful drug.
 I will do all in my power to maintain and elevate the standard of my profession, and will hold in confidence all personal matters committed to my keeping and all family affairs coming to my knowledge in the practice of my calling.
 With loyalty will I endeavor to aid the physician in his work, and devote myself to the welfare of those committed to my care.

 We truly appreciate each and every one of you and all of your dedication, hard work, and caring.
 As Florence Nightingale said, “For the sick it is important to have the best.”
 Be the best you can be in your profession and in your daily life as you continue to make a difference in the world.

-To be entered into the Nurses Week Fitbit Giveaway, take any paid course at Wild Iris Medical Education between May 6–12.
+To be entered to win the Nurses Week Giveaway, take any paid course at Wild Iris Medical Education between May 6–12.

 About Wild Iris Medical Education:

 Wild Iris Medical Education, Inc., is a privately held, woman-owned company providing online healthcare continuing education.
 In 1998, we began offering online ANCC-accredited nursing continuing education courses and since then have expanded to provide CEUs for nursing case managers, occupational therapists, physical therapists, paramedics, EMTs, and other healthcare professionals.